AlbertoRivadulla/3D-graphics-and-physics-engine/README.md

 - Deferred rendering
-    - The properties of each object are given by its material, which specifies the albedo color and specular intensity.
+    - The properties of each object are given by its material, which specifies the albedo color, specular and emissive intensities.
 - Different light sources
     - Directional lights
     - Point lights